|Ministry Days Programming|

 In an attempt to provide much needed time for you to connect with your colleagues, we have opened the schedule to allow for longer lunches.
 We hope that you will use this time to enjoy one of the many restaurants in the area.
 Please note: to help lower costs we will only be providing fuller snack breaks.
 No breakfasts will be provided.

 This year we are making easier than ever to gather groups of people together over lunch (you can also plan an evening gathering!)
 Building on the success of this program at the Institute we have revised our Meet-up group for Ministry Days.
 Anyone can create a Meet-up or look over what’s been created and join in.
-Visit https://uuma.site-ym.com/?mdsubpage for information on how to participate.
+Click here for information on how to participate.

 Wednesday: 25/50 Worship

-Continuing a long tradition, UUMA Colleagues will gather Wednesday morning in celebration of Ministry.
-This year’s speakers, representing ministers ordained in 1966 and 1991, will be the Reverends Joseph Bassett (50-year class) and Joel Miller (25-year class).
+Continuing a long tradition, UUMA Colleagues will gather on Wednesday morning in celebration of Ministry.
+This year’s speakers, representing ministers ordained in 1967 and 1992, will be the Reverends Fred Campbell (50-year class) and Meg Riley (25-year class).

 There is a lot going on in the UUMA.
-Join us for our annual meeting when we will hear about new initiatives, approve our budget, elect new leaders and celebrate those who have served.
+Join us for our annual meeting when we will hear about new initiatives, approve our budget, elect new leaders, and celebrate those who have served.
 Stand with your Colleagues and be part of UUMA History.
-While we hope ALL of our members can join us in Columbus we are excited to offer “official” off-site voting and participation for the first time this year.

 Berry Street Lecture